akpoff/openbsd_thumbdrive_utilities/README.md

 * EXCLUDES - default: *

 ## NOTE:
-SERVER has no default, with SERVER=value or create Makefile.inc
+SERVER has no default.
+Set with SERVER=value or create Makefile.inc.

 # Makefile.inc
 Use to set install-specific overrides.